zoechow24/BINF6250F25/Project06/README.md

 Huge dive into `numpy` methods, and we were able to find efficient ways to manipulate our matrices using linear algebra / `numpy` instead of using `for` loops.
 Successfully able to create our tree and implement NJ.

+Small dive into ete3 and why it doesn't work with current versions of python, and many other options available (and some not so available) for visualizing Newick trees.

 # Struggles

 Description of the stumbling blocks the team experienced